garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Student (education) loans.md

 - If you contact IRD about this & make a plan, this rate will be reduced to 5.5% p.a (0.447% per month)

 ### Don't leave your loan
-- Your principal will grow over time & interest will be added to your principle
+- Your principal will grow over time & interest will be added to your principal

 #acctg151Gexample Let's say you have a $25,000 student loan & you leave NZ & don't pay your loan off (ignoring daily [[compounding]]).